-The concepts of “labyrinth”, “grave” and “realm of the dead” had the same meaning/symbolism for our ancestors, both referring to the burial mound whose entrance and main channel represented the vaginal channel while the last and deepest zone/chamber symbolized the womb.
-This sort of “womb of the earth” was the place where was accomplished the initiation ritual that allowed the rebirth inside the ancestry.
+The concepts of “labyrinth” and “realm of the dead” were interconnected in the eyes of our ancestors, both referring to the burial mound or initiatic cave whose entrance and main channel symbolized the vaginal channel whereas the last and deepest chamber symbolized the womb understood as matrix of rebirth: this sort of womb of the earth was the place where was accomplished the initiation ritual that allowed the individual to be reborn within the ancestry.

 An example of decorative motif called “meander”:

 We find the figure of the labyrinth also in relation to ritual dances, for example when during a festivity dedicated to Proserpina, the Roman equivalent of Persephone, virgin maidens danced a spiral path called “Chorus Proserpinae”, holding in their hands a rope: is it possible that the path danced by the maidens was simbolically equivalent to the figure of the archaic labyrinth?
 What symbolized the rope that was used in that religious context?
 To answer these questions we can refer to the myth of Theseus, Ariadne and the labyrinth.

 In the Iliad is mentioned the fact that Daedalus built a place for dancing to Ariadne, in all likelihood in reference to the same labyrinth where was imprisoned the Minotaur, to which was periodically sacrificed a group of young boys and girls: the third sacrificial group was joined by Theseus, that killed the monstrous creature and came out of the labyrinth dancing its spiral path.
 The killing of the Minotaur establishes the accomplishment of the initiatory rebirth that the other children were not able to conquer, and in this regard we must note that Theseus himself necessitates to be understood, like the innumerable heroes of the mythologies, in the perspective of a child close to his spiritual awakening.